alchemical-lich/alchemical-lich.github.io/_pages/on-the-horizon.md

 ## Call of Cthulhu—Masks of Nyarlathotep
 One of the greatest campaigns ever written.
 Discover a 1920s world-spanning conspiracy and face off with cults and mythos entities.

+If you don’t want a globetrotting adventure, there is a great small campaign centered around 1902s Berlin.

 ## Blades in the Dark
 A [scoundrel RPG of industrial-fantasy heists](https://evilhat.com/product/blades-in-the-dark/).
 You play a crew of thieves, assassins, or smugglers in Doskvol — a haunted city of electro-plasm lamps, ghost-fogged canals, and feuding noble houses — building a criminal empire one score at a time.
 Fast, narrative-forward, and the engine behind a whole genre of modern indie games.
 Steampunk meets *Peaky Blinders* meets *Thief: The Dark Project*.